Equity is not always the answer – TechCrunch

 Here’s what the team argued about this week:

 - HungryPanda raises $20 million from 83North and Felix Capital.
-With a focus on Chinese food, Chinese language users, and Chinese payment options like Alipay, it’s a neat play.
+With a focus on Chinese food, Chinese language users and Chinese payment options like Alipay, it’s a neat play.
 According to TechCrunch, the service is live in 31 cities in the U.K., Italy, France, Australia, New Zealand and the U.S and is targeting $200 million in GMV by early Summer.

 - The Org raises $8.5 million, ChartHop raises $5 million.
 Hailing from two different product perspectives, these two org chart-focused companies both raised capital Thursday morning.
 That made them interesting to Alex as they formed yet another startup cluster, and Danny was transfixed by their differing starting points as businesses, positing that they will possibly move closer to each other over time.

 - DigitalOcean’s $100 million debt raise.
-The round — an addition of capital to a nearly-profitable, SMB-focused cloud infra provider — split our hosts, with one leaning more towards a PE-exit and the other an IPO.
+The round — an addition of capital to a nearly profitable, SMB-focused cloud infra provider — split our hosts, with one leaning more toward a PE-exit and the other an IPO.
 Whether it can drive margins in the smaller-spend cloud customer segment will be critical to watch in the coming months.

 - (For more on venture debt writ large, head here.)